Scar (The Lion King): Mufasa: The Lion King (2024)

-Witnessing Mufasa and Sarabi fall in love devastates Taka, who feels overshadowed and betrayed.
+This devastates Taka, who feels overshadowed and betrayed.
 Consumed by jealousy, he secretly conspires with Kiros, offering to lead the Outsiders to Mufasa's tracks in exchange for vengeance.
 When the brothers finally reach Milele, they are ambushed by Kiros and his pride.
-Kiros exposes Taka's betrayal, and Taka, overcome with bitterness, accuses Mufasa of stealing both Sarabi's love and their parents' affection.
+Kiros exposes Taka's betrayal, and Taka accuses Mufasa of stealing both Sarabi's love and his parents' affection.

-During the ensuing battle, Mufasa is cornered and nearly slain, but a remorseful Taka intervenes.
-In the struggle, Kiros slashes him across the face, leaving a deep wound that will become his namesake scar.
+During the ensuing battle, Mufasa is cornered and nearly killed, but a remorseful Taka intervenes to save his life.
+In the struggle, Kiros slashes Taka across the face, leaving a deep wound that will become his namesake scar.
 Taka ultimately kills Kiros, helping Mufasa and the Pride defeat the Outsiders.
 With the conflict resolved, Mufasa ascends as the first King of Milele, later renamed the Pride Lands.
-He is reunited with his mother Eshe, though he learns of his father's death in exile.
+He is reunited with his mother Afia, though he learns of his father's death in the flood.

 Filled with guilt, Taka begs Mufasa for forgiveness.
 Though Mufasa allows him to remain in the kingdom, he solemnly decrees that "Taka"—the name tainted by betrayal—shall never be spoken again.
 Accepting his new identity, Taka chooses to call himself "Scar", a symbol of his shame and the lessons of his past.
 As Mufasa climbs the newly christened Pride Rock to begin his reign, Scar lingers in the shadows, watching silently before retreating into bitterness, foreshadowing the darkness that will one day consume him.